The school is the place of nostalgia. The place of fear, panic, fun and Friends, of course, has turned into a cherished past in our memory eventually.

 A big no!
 Yes, that is what our school grades and education systems have taught us.
 You can’t fail.

-It is just not okay to be failed.
-If you are a failure, everyone will call you looser, sometimes even teachers too.
+It is just not okay to fail.
+If you are a failure, everyone will call you a loser, sometimes even teachers too.

 Mum dad will look at you like you are never going to achieve anything in your life.